Oligopoly Collusion And Game Theory

 • The temptation?
 Cheat on collusion.
 If Firm A secretly undercuts prices, they steal customers - at least until the others catch on.

-Game Theory: Where Economics Meets Chess
+Game Theory: Where IB Economics Meets Chess

 You can't talk about oligopoly without mentioning Game Theory - specifically the Prisoner’s Dilemma.